 There’s no doubt that remote working has become more and more popular in the last few years.
-Many companies like Salesforce have adopted remote work policies to satisfy a new generation of workers’ expectations and tap into a bigger talent pool worldwide.
-Stripe recently announced that their fifth engineering hub will be a remote one.
+Many companies like Salesforce have adopted remote work policies to cater to a new generation of workers’ expectations and tap into a bigger talent pool worldwide.
+Stripe recently announced that their fifth engineer hub will be a remote one.

-At Gigster, working with digital talent distributed across the world has been in our DNA from the start.
+At Gigster, working with tech talent distributed across the world has been in our DNA and culture from the start.
 We did it in part by leveraging great third-party collaboration tools like Jira, GitHub, and Slack.
-When used properly, these tools make it easier to coordinate the efforts of distributed teams, while still enjoying all of its conveniences.
+When used right, these tools can help mitigate some of the limitations of distributed teams, while still enjoying all of its conveniences.

-Jira improves team communication by bringing consistency and structure to the way progress is tracked.
-With Jira, a project can be divided into epics or stories, each of which can contain tasks, issues or bugs.
+Jira helps communication by bringing consistency and structure to how we track the progress of projects.
+With Jira, a project can be divided into epics or stories, which would contain tasks and issues/bugs.
 Each item created on Jira is assigned a single owner, which drives accountability.
-Jira is also great for onboarding new members to a project team, where they can start with smaller, well-scoped tasks.
+It’s also great for onboarding new members to a project team where they can start with smaller and well-scoped Jira tasks.

-- Standardize the way you create tasks, stories, and issues, or collaboration between different roles on a team becomes a nightmare.
-For example, when a tester or the PM files a bug ticket, she should follow a standard that’s agreed on with the engineers, so there’s no need for back and forth messages to gather context.
+– __Standardize how you create tasks, stories, and issues.__ Otherwise, collaboration between different roles on a team becomes a nightmare.
+For example, when a tester or the PM files a bug ticket, she/he should follow a standard that’s agreed on with the engineers to prevent the back and forth to gather context.

-- Leverage the Jira comments section for tasks, issues, and stories to keep the conversation history related to that particular item.
-This allows teams to boost the progress tracking features of Jira with some context tracking.
+– __Leverage Jira comments section for tasks, issues, and stories__ to keep the conversation history related to that particular item.
+It allows teams to boost the progress tracking features of Jira with some context tracking.

-- Make use of the SLA panel feature to show the time elapsed and time remaining since the creation of an issue.
-Time Remaining is great for people working in different time zones, because it shows exactly how much time they have to fix an issue.
+– __Make use of the SLA panel feature__ to show the time elapsed and time remaining since the creation of an issue.
+Time remaining is great for people working in different time zones to know exactly how much time they have to fix an issue.

 GitHub is a git repository hosting service with a web UI interface.
-Git is a source code version control system that manages and stores revisions of software projects.
-It lets engineers collaborate on the same project source code without stepping on each other’s toes.
-At the same time, it gives everyone visibility into each engineer’s development progress.
+Git is a version control system that manages and stores revision of software projects.
+It allows engineers to collaborate on the same project source code without stepping on each other’s toes while giving everyone visibility into each engineer’s development progress.

-A great feature of GitHub is Code Reviews, which prevents anyone from pushing any code change to the main code base without peer review and approval.
+A great feature of GitHub is code reviews, which prevents anyone from pushing any code change to the main code base without peer review and approval.
 This helps collaboration and peer accountability in teams.
-The person who reviews the code also becomes a point of contact for that code.
-This is great for remote teams, because it forces engineers to communicate with each other through GitHub itself, or through other channels like Jira or Slack.
+The person that reviews the code also becomes a point of contact for that code.
+This is great for remote teams because it forces engineers to communicate with each other through GitHub itself or other channels like Jira or Slack.

-Additionally, the GitHub repository provides a simple way to share knowledge and mentor new members.
-Finally, it makes the time zone difference in teams an advantage because now, when a problem occurs with the product, you don’t have to wait for one person to fix it in a city where it might be midnight, since others are available with the same knowledge.
+Additionally, it’s a simple way to share knowledge and mentor new members.
+Finally, it makes the time zone difference in teams an advantage because now when a problem occurs in the product, you don’t have to wait on one person in a city where it might be midnight to fix it, since you have others available with the same knowledge.

-Slack notifications and reminders are great for automating recurring tasks.
-It can be used for daily virtual standup meetings.
+Slack notifications and reminders are great in automating recurring posts.
+It can be used for daily virtual standup meetings among other things.
 Each member can reply with status updates in the message thread.
-Another convenient feature is Apps Integration, which can be used to keep up with Jira and GitHub through notifications.
-For example, Slack can send notifications when an engineer makes a code review request, or when a task is updated on Jira.
+Another convenient feature is the apps integration, which can be used to keep up with Jira and GitHub through notifications.
+You can get notifications when an engineer makes a code review request or when a task is updated on Jira.